ETAAcademy/ETAAcademy-Audit/Articles/01_Dexs_Swap_Vulnerabilities.md

 }
 ```

-### Attack #4.
-Money Laundering Through DEXs

-**Definition:** Criminals can use DEXs for crypto-to-crypto swaps to launder criminal proceeds.
-This involves obtaining Ether or Ethereum-based tokens (for example, by hacking an exchange), swapping them at a DEX for new tokens, and then depositing these new tokens at a legitimate exchange to cash out for fiat.

-**Impact:** While DEXs offer advantages in terms of bypassing compliance controls and lacking a central administrator, they also present challenges for money laundering.
-All DEX crypto-to-crypto swaps are recorded in smart contracts on the blockchain, allowing for visibility into these transactions and the potential tracing of illicit funds.

-**Example:** Tornado cash, Blender.io

-**Tornado cash:** By sending illicit funds to Tornado Cash, criminals can obfuscate the funds trail – making it more difficult to decipher their activity.
-In the recent Ronin Bridge hack attributed to North Korea’s Lazarus Group, the hackers made extensive use of Tornado Cash to launder some of the stolen cryptoassets from the heist, which at the time of the theft totalled $540 million.

-A money laundering typology involving DEXs works as follows:
-1)a criminal obtains Ether or Ethereum-based tokens, for example by hacking a DeFi lending platform;
-2)the criminal sends the stolen funds to a Tornado Cash address;
-3)the criminal receives new “clean” tokens from Tornado cash; and
-4)the new tokens are deposited at a centralized exchange platform, and cashed out for fiat.

-**Blender.io:** As an aside, Bitcoin mixer Blender.io recently became the first virtual asset mixer to be targeted by sanctions from the US Office of Foreign Assets Control (OFAC).
-However, it is a mixer that handles Bitcoin exclusively.

 ### Attack #5.
 Price Arbitrage

 **Definition:** In the context of a decentralized exchange (DEX) swap, the price refers to the exchange rate between two different cryptocurrencies or tokens.
 This rate determines how much of one token you will receive in exchange for a certain amount of another token.
 Arbitrage in the context of DEX swaps involves exploiting price discrepancies of the same asset across different markets or liquidity pools to generate a profit.